 Friday night’s lecture we’ll engage all of these questions and explore the history, culture, biology, and management systems of woody resprouts.

-On Saturday, we’ll get hands-on.
+On Saturday, we’ll get get involved in participatory design.
 We’ll explore “leaf hay” animal fodder, mulch production in coppice blocks for integration into orchards, and firewood and mushroom log production.
 We’ll also discuss both establishing new plantings and converting existing woodlands to coppice agroforestry.

 Friday Night Lecture: $15